Emotions can play havoc with your healthy lifestyle, let’s look at some of the ways to overcome some common feelings.

 There’s so many conflicting messages in the media that it’s easy to get confused.
 I’ve been in my healthy weight range since 1993 and have seen many fad diets come and go and I can tell you from experience that the secret to long-term weight loss success is a healthy lifestyle.

 What to do – Get back to basics.
 Start with a healthy dinner plate; which is one quarter lean meat, one quarter carbohydrate and the remaining half with lots of veggies.
 Have two to three serves of fruit each day and don’t forget to drink water.
 Remember, healthy food doesn’t need to be complicated.

 A few final tips:

 Not sure where to start?
-Follow one of my menu plans in book 5 or book 6.
-It shows you exactly what and how much to eat.
+Follow one of my menu plans in book 5 or book 6 or the one’s you get with my Breakfast Shakes.
+They show you exactly what and how much to eat.

 Lacking motivation?
 Find your why!
 How will it feel when you get to your goal weight?
 Write it down and read it often.

 Need support?
-Join a weight loss club or get some friends together that are focused on good health and have a catch up each week.
+Join my Symply With You Mentoring program or get some friends together that are focused on good health and have a catch up each week.
 Surrounding yourself with like-minded people really helps.